mikebranstein/nativescript-workshop-instructions/src/chapters/chapter3.md

 </Page>
 ```

-Modify the `app.js` file to point to the new home page by chaning the starting page from `main-page` to `home-page`:
+Modify the `app.js` file to point to the new home page by changing the starting page from `main-page` to `home-page`:

 ```javascript
 var application = require("application");